MarkBind/markbind/docs/userGuide/reusingContents.md

 ##### Variables: Defaults

-You can specify a default value for a variable, which is displayed when the variable is not specified in `variables.md`.
+You can specify a default value for a variable, which is displayed when the variable is not specified in `variables.md` and by any of the [includes]({{ baseUrl }}/userGuide/reusingContents.html#the-include-tag) of the page.
 This is done by adding `or defaultValue` within the curly braces.

 <div class="indented">